Mortgage to Rent/Shared Equity Schemes

 In the first instance the Council will seek to purchase 1 or 2 bedroom properties unless there is a strategic reason for purchasing a larger property.

-If you are selling an ex-council property in West Lothian and are interested in the council purchasing this property then contact 01506 280000 and ask to be put through to Housing Strategy and Development Team.
+If you are selling an ex-council property in West Lothian and are interested in the council purchasing this property then please see our Housing Policy and Strategies page for more information and to contact us through the enquiry form.